-normalize\path - ensures that file path obeys rules of current operating system numpy\to\point\3d - converts numpy vector to Point3D object pixelTrackerPlugin - a reference to C++ PixelTrackerPlugin object.
-None if module not used.
+normalize\path - ensures that file path obeys rules of current operating system numpy\to\point\3d - converts numpy vector to Point3D object open\file\in\simulation\output\folder - function returning the file handle and output path of a file in the simulation output folder.
+Returns None, None if the file cannot be opened.